Bizzo1975/personal-website-gen/Proxmox_Web_Hosting_Master_Plan_Full.md

 ---

-## Step 6: Create and Configure the Ubuntu Server VM
+## Step 6: Create and Configure the Production Ubuntu Server VM

-**What you're doing:** Creating a virtual machine (VM) that will run your website.
+**What you're doing:** Creating a production virtual machine (VM) that will run your live website.
 This VM will be isolated on the DMZ network for security.
+Your development VM already exists at 192.168.20.10 - this step creates a separate production VM at 192.168.20.20 on the same Proxmox host.

 ### Step 6.1: Create the VM in Proxmox